 Unfortunately, brand integration is often an afterthought in M&A deals.
-Companies get caught up in the deal bidding and negotiating process rather than assessing potential conflicting brand issues and creating a blueprint for future brand valuation/growth.
+Companies get caught up in the deal bidding and negotiating process rather than assessing potential conflicting brand or corporate culture issues and creating a blueprint for future valuation/growth.

 Insufficient (or non-existent) M&A brand integration planning can have disastrous consequences including poor M&A financial performance and dramatically diminished future brand valuation.
 History suggests that the majority of M&A deals result in destruction of value.
 Unknown liabilities emerge.

-For M&A to work — if you want to leverage a CAPABILITIES PREMIUM in M&A — the deal needs to: (1) enhance your company’s distinctive capabilities, (2) leverage your existing competitive advantages, (3) complement your internal innovation processes, and (4) take your brand assets, brand strategy, and customer/investor/employee brand perceptions into account.
+For M&A to work — if you want to leverage a CAPABILITIES PREMIUM in M&A — the deal needs to: (1) enhance your company’s distinctive capabilities, (2) leverage your existing competitive advantages, (3) complement your internal innovation processes, and (4) take your brand assets, brand strategy, corporate culture, and customer/investor/employee brand perceptions into account.

 Want to increase M&A success and ensure that BRAND is part of M&A pre-deal making and post-deal integration?
 Here are four tips:

 1. Evaluate Potential Brand Reputation Impact, Pre-Deal

 Successful M&A starts with an audit of current and potentially acquired brands pre-deal to determine how one brand might negatively or positively affect the combined brand portfolio or company reputation.
 Are new brands congruent with the acquiring company’s overall brand promise?
 What legacy internal systems and equity assets do the brands associated with the deal bring to the table?
 These questions among others require thoughtful analysis.